David A. Steen, Ph.D.

-I am an Assistant Research Professor in the Department of Biological Sciences at Auburn University.
-I work closely with the Alabama Natural Heritage Program (ALNHP) and the Auburn University Museum of Natural History (AUMNH) to study wildlife ecology in the southeastern United States and beyond.
+As of 2018, I am a Research Ecologist at the Georgia Sea Turtle Center.
+Previously, I was an Assistant Research Professor in the Department of Biological Sciences at Auburn University.
 I received my Ph.D. from Auburn University (2011), my M.S. from the State University of New York-College of Environmental Science and Forestry (2003) and my B.S. from the University of New Hampshire (2001).
-I also recently completed a postdoctoral appointment at Virginia Tech (2012-2013).
-I hope you’ll explore this site to learn more about my ongoing research and outreach efforts.
+I also completed a postdoctoral appointment at Virginia Tech (2012-2013).

 Justin Haynes, MS Graduate Student

 I received my B.S. from Birmingham-Southern College in 2015, where I majored in biology and minored in psychology.
 As an undergraduate at BSC, I conducted research on the amphibian chytrid fungus and its prevalence in the Birmingham, Alabama, area under the guidance of Dr. Megan Gibbons.
 For my master’s thesis, I am studying the efficacy of detector dog usage in locating Eastern Indigo Snakes in South Florida.
 I have always been very interested in conservation and ecology, especially in the Southeast, and my favorite taxa to work with are amphibians and reptiles.
 I enjoy both field and laboratory work related to these animals and their ecological interactions, and I strongly believe in the importance of communication and education through works of science.

 Joseph Jenkins, MS Graduate Student